(1) The enumeration in this Constitution, of certain rights, shall not be construed to deny or disparage others retained by the People.

-(9) The legal status of every person arrested or applying for any type of license or permit shall be checked and if the person is an illegal alien he shall be remanded to immigration authorities and denied bail.
+(9) The legal status of every person arrested or applying for any type of license or permit shall be verified and if the person is an illegal alien he shall be remanded to immigration authorities and denied bail.

 (10) Permanent residents may be subject to deportation upon conviction of a crime and illegal aliens shall be subject to deportation at any time.

 (11) The Federation may reimburse the States for any reasonable costs for enforcement of this Section.

 (1) All rights as set forth by this Constitution shall apply only to natural persons, corporations, unions, or other entities are the creations of the Federation or the States who charter them only with the rights granted to them in their charters by the laws of the entity where they are incorporated.

 (2) The Federation or the States may, by law, reserve the exclusive rights to limit the lifetime, regulate, grant, or revoke charters of incorporation of corporations, unions, or other private entities and shall have any power to override any constitutional rights of its directors and employees except by their agreement.

 (3) Corporations, unions, or other private entities shall have the right to sue and to be sued, own or lease property, and make contracts.
 No corporation or union may initiate legal proceeding against Citizens or groups of Citizens opposed to the operation or expansion of that entity unless there was criminal activity on the part of those groups.